Who can use this feature?

 How to enrich a form

-3. Search for and select a source — either a meeting transcript or a document.
+Search for and select a Source — either a meeting transcript or a document.

 Enriching an existing form instance

 You don't have to enrich at creation time.
-You can enrich any existing form instance from the Form Activity list.
-Look for the action menu on any form entry to trigger enrichment from a new source.
+You can enrich any existing form instance from the Form Activity list by opening the menu on a form and clicking Enrich form.

 The client experience with forms